OHNLP/nlp_project_template/README.md

 │
 ├── sql                <- Store sql queries
 │
+├── scratch            <- Temporary or experimental code or files │
 ├── setup.cfg          <- Configuration file for flake8│
 │
 └── src/nlp_project_template   <- Source code for use in this project.